-This all brings us forward to 2022.
-This year's shootout will be held close to the Eyeball venue in Brimfield Township, Ohio, and conducted once again by Ben Goldfarb, AE4NT, and Dwight Greenberg, WF4H.
-Rules will be like prior years, with some specific accommodations for this year's venue.
+The 2024 Mobile Shootout will be conducted at Risley Field, part of Robbie Mills Sports Complex, in Laconia, New Hampshire.
+In case of rain and mud, the alternate site will be at Leavitt Park, our main Eyeball venue.
+Many thanks to Tom, AA1NZ, and the Laconia Parks and Recreation Commission for arranging these fine locations.
+Once again Ben Goldfarb, AE4NT, and Dwight Greenberg, WF4H will conduct the shootout.
+Rules will be like prior years, with some specific accommodation for this year's venue.

 Please familiarize yourselves with the material in this document.
-We want to get the information out to all participants early so everybody has time to digest it, so we can shorten the time for last-minute briefing and get straight to the fun when Shootout Saturday rolls around!
+By making this information available to all participants well in advance, we hope that everybody has time to digest it before the event.
+Thus, we can shorten the time for last-minute briefing and get straight to the fun when Shootout Saturday rolls around!